onqtam/headjack/src/collective_intelligence.md

 > "we have no choice but to become our own fact-checkers." - [Fact-Checking the Fact-Checkers](https://gurwinder.substack.com/p/why-you-cant-trust-fact-checks#:~:text=we%20have%20no%20choice%20but%20to%20become%20our%20own%20fact%2Dcheckers.)

 > "While no one can achieve perfect objectivity and fair-mindedness, those who strive for it get far closer than those who do not.
-This is true at both the scale of an individual and the scale of a society." - [Where Arguments Come From](https://consilienceproject.org/where-arguments-come-from/#:~:text=While%20no%20one%20can%20achieve%20perfect%20objectivity%20and%20fair%2Dmindedness%2C%20those%20who%20strive%20for%20it%20get%20far%20closer%20than%20those%20who%20do%20not.%20This%20is%20true%20at%20both%20the%20scale%20of%20an%20individual%20and%20the%20scale%20of%20a%20society.)
+This is true at both the scale of an individual and the scale of a society." - [Where Arguments Come From - The Consilience Project](https://consilienceproject.org/where-arguments-come-from/#:~:text=While%20no%20one%20can%20achieve%20perfect%20objectivity%20and%20fair%2Dmindedness%2C%20those%20who%20strive%20for%20it%20get%20far%20closer%20than%20those%20who%20do%20not.%20This%20is%20true%20at%20both%20the%20scale%20of%20an%20individual%20and%20the%20scale%20of%20a%20society.)

 Trust is earned.
 In public.